-Table 4 Factors affecting sustainability
+Table 4Factors affecting sustainability

-Political Ineffective Board of the college Lack of political will and commitment Existence of a dependence on donor funding for any development to take place.
-Institutional Absence of management structures and mechanisms at the college Undefined roles and responsibilities Vacant positions and high mobility of lecturers and counterparts.
-Little involvement of other lecturers other than the counterparts Little transfer of expertise from the ICEIDA lecturers to the local lecturers due to poor planning for that process.
-Economic and financial Inadequate information about the size and nature of the fishing industry Inadequate government financial allocation to the college, which makes the college dependent on project funds for its day to day operations.
+Political Ineffective Board of the College Lack of political will and commitment Existence of a dependence on donor funding for any development to take place.
+Institutional Absence of management structures and mechanisms at the College Undefined roles and responsibilities Vacant positions and high mobility of lecturers and counterparts.
+Little involvement of other lecturers other than the counterparts Little transfer of expertise from the ICEIDA lecturers to the local lecturers due to lack of clear plans for that process.
+Economic and financial Inadequate information about the size and nature of the fishing industry Inadequate government financial allocation to the College, which makes the College dependent on project funds for its day to day operations.
 Technological Little expertise and knowledge to use the equipment supplied by JICA.
 The lack of a training vessel for a more practical and hands-on approach to learning.
-Socio-cultural Dependence on projects as a way of sustaining the college Gender imbalance - marine training and the marine industry has been a male dominated sector and little effort has been made to involve women Environmental Close cooperation is necessary between the Ministry of Natural Resources/Department of Fisheries, the Ministry of Transport and the fishing industry.
+Socio-cultural Dependence on projects as a way of sustaining the College Gender imbalance - it has been a male dominated sector and little effort has been made to involve women Environmental Close cooperation is necessary between the Ministry of Natural Resources/Department of Fisheries, the Ministry of Transport and the fishing industry.
 Trained fishing personnel will be a key factor in the management of natural resources.